Your Data. Your Vote.

 A petition with thousands of signatures will send a clear message to Members of Parliament that Canadians want political parties to follow the same privacy laws as everyone else.

 The risk is real.
-Sign the petition.
-Demand accountability.
+Demand accountability!

 Want to stay informed as this issue develops?